MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 SOAR
 ~~~~

--  [Multi] - Fixed potential VM crash when declaring a Proxy class which
+-  [Multi] - Fixed potential Core Engine crash when declaring a Proxy class which
    is ``abstract``.

 .. _section-1: